linz/lambda-js/README.md

 # Lambda wrapper @linzjs/lambda
 ### _A minimal lambda wrapper for LINZ Javascript lambda function development_

-* Automatically chooses the correct HTTP output event format based on input event (API Gateway, ALB or Cloudfront)
+* Automatically chooses the correct HTTP output event format based on input event (API Gateway, ALB, FunctionURL or Cloudfront)
 * Generates a request id for every request using a [ULID](https://github.com/ulid/spec)
 * Automatically Logs the correlationId if one is provided to the function.
 * Logs a meta log at the end of the request `@type: "report"`